nodejs/i18n/guides/ROLES.md

 ### Manager

-This member is active contributor with big experience in Node.js localization process and Crowdin platform.
-Each of Node.js Crowdin projects has their managers to handle general issues:
+This member is an active contributor with extensive experience in the Node.js localization process and Crowdin platform.
+Each Node.js Crowdin project has managers to handle general issues:

 - change role of members (translator/proofreader/manager)
 - add/remove language